ChickenLoner/Invoke-BigBlackAD/README.md

 ## ⚠️ Disclaimer

 This tool is an **inside joke** created for our pentesting team.
-It does not perform any actual Active Directory enumeration, exploitation, or reconnaissance.
+The first version of this tool does not perform any actual Active Directory enumeration, exploitation, or reconnaissance.
 Any resemblance to a real security tool is purely for comedic effect.

 Please do not use this on client engagements.
 Unless the client asks why you're opening Facebook mid-pentest.
 Then it's their fault.